 Uganda has many serious problems, which have very serious health, social and economic implications on the society.
-According to (Arineitwe 2004), a higher percentage of our youths within the age arrange of eighteen (18) and youth between the age of twenty five (25) and twenty eighty years (28) have tried one drug or the other and are tied to drugs.
+According to Arineitwe (2004), a higher percentage of our youths within the age arrange of eighteen (18) and youth between the age of twenty five (25) and twenty eighty years (28) have tried one drug or the other and are tied to drugs.
 A high percentage of those admitted of mental related problems also come from the same group.
 Thus the drug epidemic is gradually eroding the manpower base and future of Ugandans and the "hardest" drugs used by Ugandans are a mixture of heroin, cannabis (marijuana) and Of the youth at Ugandans level, 89.6% use a mixture of heroin and mandrax, and Shisha 82.9%, especially females, use a cannabis/mandrax mixture.
-The persistence of drug abuse and its related problems are due to relaxation of broadcast media which would play a role of informing people about the dangers of drug abuse such as school dropout, loss of credibility and poor academic performance among students.
+The persistence of drug abuse and its related problems are due to relaxation of broadcasting media which would play a role of informing people about the dangers of drug abuse such as school dropout, loss of credibility and poor academic performance among students.

-All over the country, parents, teachers, religious leaders, and others are struggling to compete with the volume of misleading messages and negative influences that Ugandan are exposed to through Uganda broadcasting service UBC that reaches all corners of the country especially when it comes to drug use (Mwenda 2007).
+Drug and substance abuse is one of the major drivers of the HIV/AIDS pandemic because drugs impair judgment leading to irresponsible sexual behavior hence other sexually transmitted diseases commonly seen among street children and homeless young people in urban areas.
+All over the country, parents, teachers, religious leaders, and others are struggling to compete with the volume of misleading messages and negative influences that Ugandan are exposed to through Nile broadcasting service NBS that reaches all corners of the country especially when it comes to drug use Mwenda (2007).
 Anti-Drug Media Campaigns are used as the effective way to push back against these negative messages and "unsell" the idea of drug use to Ugandans.